Associate of Science (AS): General Studies Degree Overview

 Get an overview of Associate of Science in General Studies degree programs.
 Keep reading to learn about educational prerequisites, common courses, career options, salary projections and continuing education opportunities.

-Associate of Science in General Studies programs are for students allow students not only to earn general education credits in math, composition, the humanities, social sciences and natural sciences, but also to discover areas of study that interest them.
-In these 2-year programs, students work with advisors to develop study plans that will help them meet their career and academic.
+Associate of Science in General Studies programs allow students not only to earn general education credits in math, composition, the humanities, social sciences and natural sciences, but also to discover areas of study that interest them.
+In these 2-year programs, students work with advisors to develop study plans that will help them meet their career and academic goals.
 Applicants must meet school admission requirements.

 Applicants to an A.S. in General Studies program should submit official high school transcripts or GED scores.
 Some schools may also require applicants to take placement exams in English and math.

 Most general studies associate's degree programs require students to complete core coursework in the liberal arts and sciences.
 Students may also take up to 29 hours of electives in an area of interest.
 Available course topics can include the following:

 Although this degree is often taken to fulfill general education requirements and explore different disciplines, program graduates may also pursue entry-level positions.
 According to some community colleges, careers may be available in areas such as banking, health care, sales or human services.
 Some possible job titles include the following: